 Un poco sobre mi

 Bueno me llamo María Rodríguez: Yo soy la Coordinafora De Padres De Habla Hispana para Manos & Voces en el estado de Colorado.
-Soy la madre de una niña de 10 años que tiene pérdida auditiva profunda bilateral.
+Soy la madre de una niña de 16 años que tiene pérdida auditiva profunda bilateral.
 Ella tiene un implante coclear.
 La operación se le hizo cuando ella cumplio los 2 años.
-Ella ah estado en una escuela publica desde pre-escolar (preschool) ahora está en el 1er grado.
+Ella ah estado en una escuela publica desde pre-escolar (preschool).

 A little about myself

 My name is Maria Rodriguez; I am the Spanish Speaking Parent Coordinator for Hands & Voices in the state of Colorado.
-I am the mother of a 10 year old daughter who has bilaterally profound hearing loss.
-She has a cochlear implant which got when she was 2yrs old.
-She has been mainstreamed since preschool and now she’s in 1st grade.
+I am the mother of a teenage daughter who has bilaterally profound hearing loss.
+She has a cochlear implant which got when she was 2yrs old and later went bilateral.
+She has been mainstreamed since preschool.

 Partner Project Coordinator